SQL Server Compatibility Levels

 How to set the compatibility level of a database in Microsoft SQL Server

 Knowing how to set the compatibility level of a database in Microsoft SQL Server is an important part of managing your data.
 The SQL Server Compatibility Level feature allows you to ensure all objects and data within a given database are compatible with a specific version of SQL Server, thus preventing any potential compatibility issues.
-To use this feature, you will have to use the ALTER DATABASE statement in Transact-SQL with the option COMPATIBILITY_LEVEL set to whatever desired version you wish your database to operate at.
-Careful consideration should be made when setting the compatibility level, as changing the level may affect some functionality available in that version.

 Connect to the SQL Server instance in SSMS.